- Where can I find information about graduate student policies and procedures?

 - How do I know if my Form D is approved?

-- The Form D will be approved by the advisor and/or department before being submitted to Graduate Studies for approval.
-After a thorough review of student progress, the Form D will be approved in the Graduate Studies office.
+- The Form D will be approved by the advisor and/or department before being submitted to the Graduate School for approval.
+After a thorough review of student progress, the Form D will be approved in the Graduate School's staff.
 A confirmation email will be sent to the student after the Form D is approved.
 The email will also contain directions on applying for graduation and other relevant information pertaining to graduation at WKU.
-If you are unsure whether or not one is on file with Graduate Studies, you may check TopNet.
+If you are unsure whether or not one is on file with the Graduate School, you may check TopNet.

 - Do I have to take a comprehensive examination before I receive my degree?